 As I mentioned in the editors' notes, ThirdLove's bras have no size tags.
 At first, I thought that was because I received factory samples, which can sometimes differ from what's sold.
 However, one of the founders of ThirdLove has informed me they don't include sizing on their products deliberately.
 Their reasoning is because "we believe woman [sic] are more than just a number, and we want our customers to focus on the fit rather than the size."

-ThirdLove shows some of the same issues I’m seeing with other lingerie startups right now: a great idea, but underwhelming execution.
-While the proof of concept appeals to investors and attracts a lot of buzz from the tech community (likely due, at least in part, to lingerie being a “sexy” subject), the follow through falls flat for me.
-It takes more than algorithms to make and sell lingerie.
-As a consumer, I don’t care about how nifty the concept is, how many funding dollars have been raised, or how many positive press releases have been generated.
-What I care about it is the product.
+ThirdLove exhibits many of the same issues I'm seeing with other lingerie startups right now - a great idea, but underwhelming execution.
+While the proof of concept appeals to investors and attracts a lot of buzz from the tech community (likely due, at least in part, to lingerie being a "sexy" subject), the follow through falls flat for me.
+It takes more than an algorithm to make and sell lingerie.
+As a customer, I don't care about how nifty the concept is, how many funding dollars have been raised, or how many positive press releases have been republished.
+What I do care about it is the product.

-Yes, a great story helps to captivate interest, but it can also be a breeding ground for disappointment when the product doesn’t meet expectations.
+While a great story can help captivate interest, it can also become a breeding ground for disappointment when the product doesn't meet expectations.
 As I mentioned before, the intimate apparel industry, specifically the bra industry, is difficult to break into.
-And that’s because making bras is hard.
-The only way to make any meaningful market penetration in intimates (aside from a massive advertising blitz on the scale of Aerie and Victoria’s Secret) is to make a good product that gets people excited…and has them coming back and telling their friends.
-From what I’ve seen so far (and this review will be amended once I’m sent a fit sample), I’m not sure ThirdLove is there yet.
+And that's because making bras is hard.
+The only way to achieve any meaningful market penetration in intimates (aside from a massive advertising blitz on the scale of Aerie and Victoria's Secret) is to make a good product that gets people excited and has them coming back and telling their friends.
+From what I've seen so far, I'm not sure ThirdLove is there yet.
 I just have too many questions.

 What do you think of ThirdLove concept?
 Would you rely on an app to size you correctly?
 And if you've tried ThirdLove's products, what did you think?